This post may contain affiliate links. Read our disclosure policy here.

 How to Hide the Baby in a Homemade King Cake

 Traditional king cakes sold in New Orleans include a hidden plastic “baby” inside.
-It’s important that you do not place the baby in the cake before baking since it’s made out of plastic and it’s not designed to withstand heat.
+It’s important that you do not place the baby in the cake before baking since it’s made out of plastic and is not designed to withstand heat.

-As shown in the video above, simply lift the king cake up from the platter or board, and hide the baby by pushing it into the cake from the underside.
+As shown in the video above, simply lift the king cake up from the platter or board and hide the baby by pushing it into the cake from the underside.

 Gluten-Free King Cake (beginner friendly!)